Hello World from Org

 • Convenient hosting: hustling with administrating a web-server for such a small project would not make any sense to me.

 Using git versioning gives me the opportunity to track and manage changes over time.
 Since we are dealing with a static website with exclusively public data, github.io will handle the hosting for me.
-Whenever I work on a new item, I can pull the remote github repository, create a local branch and start editing.
+Whenever I want to work on a new item, I can pull the remote github repository, create a local branch and start editing.
 When the content is ready for publishing, the branch is merged into main, pushed to the remote github repository and voilĂ !

 Project layout

 I ended up with something like the following directory structure for this project.
-The github repository containing all the source files can be found here.
+The github repository containing all the up-to-date source files can be found here.

 - ~/org/blog/

-- files/
+- static/

 - css/